Updated August 2016

-Guidelines for Documenting Attention-Deficit/Hyperactivity Disorder (ADHD)—For those applicants submitting a request for accommodations based specifically on Attention-Deficit/Hyperactivity Disorder (ADHD), the following additional information is provided to clarify the documentation process:
+Guidelines for Documenting Attention-Deficit/Hyperactivity Disorder (ADHD)— When submitting a request for accommodations based specifically on Attention-Deficit/Hyperactivity Disorder (ADHD), provide the following additional information:

-- The evaluation must be conducted by a qualified diagnostician.
+- Submit an evaluation conducted by a qualified diagnostician.
 Professionals conducting assessments and rendering diagnoses of ADHD must be qualified to do so.
 Comprehensive training in the differential diagnosis of ADHD and other psychiatric disorders and direct experience in diagnosis and treatment of adults is necessary.
-The evaluator's name, title and professional credentials, including information about license or certification as well as the area of specialization, employment and state in which the individual practices should be clearly stated in the documentation.
+The evaluator's name, title and professional credentials, including information about license or certification as well as the area of specialization, employment and state in which the individual practices should be clearly provided.

 - Testing/assessment must be current.
 The determination of whether an individual is "significantly limited" in functioning is based on assessment of the current impact of the impairment on the BCSE (see General Guidelines for Documenting Disabilities).